 Repairing forms part of the inner circle of the Circular Economy Butterfly diagram as we revalue the finite resources embedded in the consumer products we own.
 Yet it is also about maintaining the utility of the products for a long as possible and only replacing those components that are worn or broken.
 However products also need to be designed in such a way to ensure repairs can be easily completed.

 Fixing the faulty part of a product to restore it to a usable condition.

 CIRCULAR REpair is the first and most preferred method in the circular economy to prolong a product’s life as it preserves the current state, energy and materials of the product.
-CIRCULAR REpair highly involves communities and social enterprises to make repairing and maintenance services accessible and affordable.
+CIRCULAR REpair can involve SME's, communities and social enterprises to provide repair and maintenance services accessible and affordable.